italosmoraes/corprime.real-time-data.app/real-time-web-app/README.md

 Run container:
 `docker run -d -dp 80:80 --name webapp real-time-webapp`

-## Deploy to vercel via cli
+## Deployment

+Deployment is done via vercel cli: https://vercel.com/docs/cli

-to deploy to a private test url:
+To deploy to a private test url:
 `vercel`

-to deploy to an online available url:
+To deploy to an online available url:
 `vercel --prod`

 ensure environment variables are available to vercel: